inetss/django-skeleton/README.md

 ### `robots.txt` and friends

-All files directly placed in `static/` folder (not in subfolders) will be also accessible as <http://project.com/filename.ext> (without the static prefix) with a special rule in `project.urls`.
+All files directly placed in `static/` folder (not in subfolders) will be also accessible as <http://project.com/filename.ext> (i.e. without the static prefix) with a special rule in `project.urls`.
 Typical uses are:

 * `robots.txt`
 * `favicon.ico`
 * Third-party domain verification meta files

-## Command-line entrypoint `manage.py`
+## Django CLI entrypoint

 Run: